 Guidelines for "New Resources"

 The New Resources section of the Bulletin includes resources recently published by AASHE along with other resources submitted by campuses and other organizations.
-Examples include campus sustainability reports; campus sustainability focused whitepapers; new magazines or journals; websites or newsletters focused on campus sustainability; and campus sustainability videos.
-New resources submitted to the Bulletin should be accessible to the higher education sustainability community at large.
-See the AASHE Bulletin archives for more examples.
+Examples include original AASHE content, campus sustainability reports, white papers, new magazines or journals, websites, newsletters and videos.
+New resources must be accessible to the higher education sustainability community at large.
+See the AASHE Bulletin archives for examples.

 Guidelines for "Opportunities"

 This Bulletin section focuses on opportunities for the campus sustainability community.
 Includes all opportunities that are related to campus sustainability, including national, regional and local opportunities, such as surveys and calls for submissions.